erwallace/neural-optimiser/README.md

 - IO methods for RDkit molecules and ASE atoms objects.

 ## Installation
-Pre-requisities: Python 3.11, PyTorch and PyTorch Geometric compatible with your envirnment
+Pre-requisities: Python 3.11, PyTorch and PyTorch Geometric compatible with your environment.

 ```bash
 # For example